- EPA-certified, 2% concentration

 Buyer’s Guide to Buying the Best Bear Spray

-When you’re comparing different bear sprays there are two major factors to look at, plus a couple others to consider.
+When you’re comparing different bear sprays there are two major factors to look at, plus a couple of others to consider.
 Carry options and range are without a doubt the most important factors.